arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/integrations/retrofit/README.md

 ### Using the wrapper `CallK`

-Use `Async2CallAdapterFactory.create()` to register your adapter with `Retrofit`.
+Use `CallKindAdapterFactory.create()` to register the Arrow adapter with `Retrofit`.
 Afterwards, you can start defining your endpoints using `CallK` as the return type:

 ```kotlin
 interface ApiClientTest {